 This is a full-day excursion to Chacchoben, which does not include any other destinations.
 On this trip, you spend a lot more time at the ruins.

-If you want to go scuba diving among the coral reefs near Costa Maya, this is the excursion for you.
+If you want to go scuba diving among the coral reefs near Costa Maya, a number of fantastic dive excursions are available.

 Share This Article